FreeCAD/FreeCAD-render/docs/Projects.md

-`Render Height` | Integer | The height of the rendered image (in pixels) `Ground Plane` | Boolean | If true, a default ground plane is added to the scene `Ground Plane Z` | Float | Z position of ground plane `Transparency Sensitivity` | Integer | A factor to augment transparency in whole scene.
+`Render Height` | Integer | The height of the rendered image (in pixels) `Ground Plane` | Boolean | If true, a default ground plane is added to the scene `Ground Plane Z` | Float | Z position of ground plane `Ground Plane Color` | RGB | Color of ground plane `Ground Plane Size Factor` | Float | A factor to control the size of the ground plane.
+Default value 1.0 makes the ground plane fit the scene bounding box.
+`Transparency Sensitivity` | Integer | A factor to augment transparency in whole scene.
 This affects only implicit materials (materials generated from shape color and transparency), it will have no effect on explicit materials (materials generated from material cards).

 ## Mesher options